-“This success would not have been possible without our generous annual turkey donors: St. Mary of the Assumption Church and St. Lawrence Church in Brookline, St. Bridget Parish in Framingham, Holy Family Parish in Concord, and the Greater Boston Food Bank.
+This success would not have been possible without our generous annual turkey donors: St. Mary of the Assumption Church and St. Lawrence Church in Brookline, St. Bridget Parish in Framingham, Holy Family Parish in Concord, Representative Carlo Basile, REBUILD Boston, and the Greater Boston Food Bank.
+We are also especially thankful for the food donations from our local East Boston businesses including Shaw’s Supermarket, Dunkin Donuts on Bennington, and Dough.
 On behalf of the East Boston community, and Crossroads staff and families, we would like to express our overwhelming gratitude.
 We are so proud of our ongoing ability to ease the stress of the holidays for these families.
-We are looking forward to our Annual Thanksgiving potluck for families and staff on Monday evening.”